Matiaslb14/syslog-central/README.md

 🔹 log-analyzer.sh

-Busca patrones sospechosos en los logs.
+Searches for suspicious patterns in logs.

-Si las coincidencias superan un umbral (THRESHOLD), se genera un reporte y se envía por correo.
+If matches exceed a threshold (THRESHOLD), generates a report and sends an email alert.

-Para evitar duplicados, se usa un hash de contenido.
+Uses hashing to avoid duplicate alerts.

 🔹 alerts-gmail.sh

-Script auxiliar para enviar correos usando msmtp.
+Helper script for sending emails with msmtp.

-Se apoya en la configuración ~/.msmtprc con App Password de Gmail.
+Relies on ~/.msmtprc configuration with a Gmail App Password.

-Ejemplo de envío manual:
+Example manual test:

-echo "Test final" | msmtp tu_correo@gmail.com
+echo "Final test" | msmtp your_email@gmail.com

-📧 Configuración de msmtp
+📧 msmtp Configuration

-Archivo ~/.msmtprc:
+File: ~/.msmtprc

 defaults
 auth           on